factn/reality-reliability/model_summary.md

-We consider problems involving a collection of agents making claims where we want to infer both the accuracy of those claims as well as the reliability of the agents.
-We also wish to flag the claims containing the most bits of information so they can be processed first.
+We consider problems involving a collection of agents making claims where we want to jointly infer the accuracy of those claims as well as the reliability of the agents.

-Getting reliable and/or useful information from a network of (potentially) unreliable agents is a problem with applications in crowdsourcing, collective intelligence, loan allocation, disaster response and intelligence, targeting of aid, and many other areas.
+Getting reliable information from a network of (potentially) unreliable agents is a problem with applications in crowdsourcing, collective intelligence, loan allocation, disaster response and intelligence, targeting of aid, and many other areas.
+In some of these contexts it also useful to be able to flag, in a principled ways, the claims containing the most bits of useful information so that they can be processed first.

 We consider a collection of agents <a href="http://mathurl.com/ybr85kd7"><img src="http://mathurl.com/ybr85kd7.png" /></a> and a set of claims <a href="http://mathurl.com/ybccx4nt"><img src="http://mathurl.com/ybccx4nt.png"></a>.
 Each claim has three parts:
  - an index, i (what the claim is about)